 Swiss data privacy laws do not generally apply outside of Switzerland (no extraterritorial application as provided for in EU data privacy law).
-However, they do apply to any natural or legal person in Switzerland who processes personal data.
+However, they do apply to any natural or legal person who processes personal data, if the processing takes effect in Switzerland (e.g., if personal data is collected or stored in Switzerland or the fintech firm offers products or services to data subjects in Switzerland).
 Therefore, the activity of processing of personal data on equipment located in Switzerland is, in principle, within the scope of the DPA (see question 4.1).
-This is particularly relevant for foreign fintech firms that are processing personal data in Switzerland through branch offices or third party service providers.
+This is particularly relevant for foreign fintech firms that are processing personal data in Switzerland through branch offices or third-party service providers.

 The DPA prohibits a disclosure (transfer) of personal data to abroad if such a transfer could seriously endanger the personality rights of the data subjects concerned.
-This could be the case particularly if personal data is intended to be disclosed to a country where the local legislation does not guarantee an adequate protection of personal data, e.g. the U.S. The Commissioner has published a (non-binding) list of countries that provide for an adequate level of data protection.
+This could be the case particularly if personal data is intended to be disclosed to a country where the local legislation does not guarantee an adequate protection of personal data, e.g. the U.S., India or China.
+The Commissioner has published a (non-binding) list of countries that provide for an adequate level of data protection.
+Under the revised DPA, the Federal Council will issue binding adequacy decisions, similar to the European Commission under the GDPR.
 In particular, all EU Member States are deemed to meet the requirement of adequate data protection rules for the processing of personal data of individuals but not for the processing of personal data of legal persons.
+If personal data is disclosed to a company in a country that does not provide an adequate level of data protection, other measures must be implemented to justify such a transfer.
 An important means to secure adequate protection for transfers to other countries is the use of model contracts for the transfer of personal data to third countries issued by the European Commission (EU Model Clauses), adapted to Swiss law requirements, or other contractual clauses explicitly recognised by the Commissioner.
+Furthermore, cross-border data transfers between entities of the same group are permitted if so-called binding corporate rules have been adopted by the entities and approved by the Commissioner.
+The Commissioner must be notified of the use of model contracts or such binding corporate rules for cross-border transfers.
 Another option is to obtain consent for the transfer from the data subject whose data is being transferred.
+Companies are also permitted to transfer personal data abroad if it is necessary, for the respective company to establish, exercise or enforce legal claims in a specific case or if the transfer is directly connected to the conclusion or performance of a contract and the data subject is party to such contract.
+The direct collection of personal data from a data subject in Switzerland by a fintech company based outside of Switzerland is not considered a cross-border data transfer.